What's the World Water Wedding?

 Meg Avon subsequently appeared on ‘This Morning’ to share her story.

 Please upload all the events you plan for the World Water Wedding to the XR Map and Calendar.
-You can do this by filling in this simple online form.
+You can do this by filling in the Request XRUK Support form.
 You can also use the form to request any additional support you might need for your event.